 Everywhere you look these days it seems there is a new “lifehack” to speed up your day, save you money, and make your life more efficient.
 Nowhere is speed and efficiency more important than e-commerce logistics.

-If e-commerce customers could make their shipment appear at their door an instant after a purchase they would.
+If e-commerce customers could make their shipments and products appear at their door an instant after a purchase they would.
 Since that is not yet a possibility, it is up to retailers to get that shipment to their door in the least amount of time possible.
+Customer service and customer satisfaction is very important for any e-commerce business.

 Like a “lifehack” for a retailers supply chain, cross-docking saves e-retailers and shippers time, money, and enables the almighty Just-In-time (JIT) shipping process – making it easier for faster delivery.